1062 State Route 38

 If a potentially qualifying disability or delay is identified, your child will be referred to our Early Intervention Program for evaluation.

-Tioga County’s Lead Poisoning Prevention Program is responsible for identifying children newborn to eighteen years of age with elevated blood lead levels and tracking follow-up services to make sure that they are appropriate and timely.
-Tioga County’s LPPP staff provides case management to all children in the county with blood lead levels of 5 mcg/dL or greater.
+Tioga County’s Lead Poisoning Prevention Program (LPPP) is responsible for identifying children up to eighteen years of age with elevated blood lead levels.
+Tioga County’s LPPP staff provides case management to all children in the county with elevated blood lead levels of 5 mcg/dL or greater to ensure appropriate and timely follow-up.
+LPPP staff provides parent education and environmental services to help reduce the child's blood lead level.

 For more information on lead poisoning prevention: